Control Flow Statements

 • Data type: Number

-Counter Variable or array identifier.
+Counter Loop iterator variable or array identifier.

 • Data type: Number